vapor/docs/3.0/docs/vapor/middleware.md

 services.register(middlewares)
 ```

-The CORSMiddleware must be listed at the top of your middlewares config.
+Given that thrown errors are immediately returned to the client, the CORSMiddleware must be listed before the ErrorMiddleware so that the errors can be received by browser clients.

 ## Authentication and Sessions Middleware